mschreie/hpe_oneview_ansible_handsonlabs/exercises/00_introduction.md

     It might also make sense to open this lab guide within your MS Windows Desktop environment, so that you can copy & paste directly.<br>

-- **Controller** : The deployment will be managed from Automation Controller(Ansible Tower) via the Web-UI.
+- **Automation Controller** : The deployment will be managed from Automation Controller(Ansible Tower) via the Web-UI.
 So the Automation Controller will be the object of interest, where we concentrate on the most.<br>
 We have a RHEL 8 Server with Ansible Tower (AAP 1.2 / Tower Version 3.8) installed.
 RHEL and Tower are already subscribed and registered at cloud.redhat.com.<br><br>
 The Tower SW itself runs as user `awx`.
 You as administrator of that host can connect as user `ansible`.
 Most of the tasks to perform here will need `root` privileges.<br>
 We already created an **Organization** called `Handsonlabs Organization`.
 We recommend using this organization so that some predefined playbooks will not run into issues.